jazyx/wordworms/README.md

 A companion app for the prototype WordWorms game.

-* Default player James with level 9
+* Default players Easy, Hard and Grim
-* Default cue word created
+* Five default cue words created
 * Players can be added and deleted
 * Level can be set for each player
 * Number input can be used to fine-tune level
-* New Player and Level Settings can be folded away
+* New Player and Level Settings can be folded away on desktop
 * New words can be generated player by player
 * New cue word and words for each player can be generated
 * Basic CSS
+* Help tab provides a list of neighbouring words
+* QR code tab for sharing the URL